Texas Flag Questions

 Who designed the Texas Flag and when did it become the state flag?

-Early designs of the Texas flag are attributed to many including Joanna Troutman, Sara Dodson, Charles Bellinger Stewart, Peter Krag and William Wharton, but the actual designer of the Lone Star Flag is not known.
+Early designs of the first Texas flag are attributed to many including Joanna Troutman, Sara Dodson, Charles Bellinger Stewart, Peter Krag and William Wharton, but the actual designer of the historic Lone Star Flag is not known.
 The flag was introduced to the Congress of the Republic of Texas on December 28, 1838 and was adopted on January 25, 1839 as the final national flag.
 When Texas became the 28th State of the Union on December 29, 1845 it then became the State Flag.

 What does the design on the Texas Flag stand for (represent)?